 With an NPS score, things are a little bit different.
-If you were to go by this system’s description, here’s what it looks like:

-9-10: Promoters – Promoters are people who will not only be repeat customers, but they’ll often refer your business to others.
+Promoters are people who will not only be repeat customers, but they’ll often refer your business to others.
 As you can imagine, these are the scores you want your company to receive.

-7-8: Passives – Passive customers are overall satisfied with your company and its products.
+Passive customers are overall satisfied with your company and its products.
 However, they’re not going to often be loyal.
 This means they could be easily persuaded to buy from another company.
 They’re not loyal to your business right now.
 And they’re not likely referring it out to anyone.

-Generally speaking, a net promoter score that’s over 50 is considered excellent.
+Generally speaking, a Net Promoter Score that’s over 50 is considered excellent.
 You’re creating brand ambassadors.
 An overall score of 20 or more would be a favorable score.
 An NPS score above 0 is considered good.
 When your overall score goes negative, this might be a sign of problems.

-Now, we can get to calculating a net promoter score.
+Now, we can get to calculating a Net Promoter Score.
 This calculation is done by subtracting your promoters from your detractors.
 I know that can sound a little weird so let’s look at this another way.